 Bean production in Africa generally has been increasing by 2.1% per year, primarily through area expansion.
-But in recent years, area expansion has slowed to 1.9% per year, while bean yields have remained static.
+But in recent years, area expansion has slowed due to population pressure, while bean yields have remained static.
 Present-day production practices can no longer keep up with consumption demands.
 CIAT economists warn that demand for beans in Africa will increase by 72% between 1985 and 2000, requiring an increase in average yield of 308 kg per hectare, including the new production areas (Pachico, 1993).

-Meeting this demand through increase productivity now appears feasible as shown by on-farm research results of new technologies and by adoption/impact studies of new bean varieties and cropping practices in Rwanda (refer to Section 2 on Impact).
+Meeting this demand through increased productivity now appears feasible as shown by onfarm research results of new technologies, and by adoption/impact studies of new bean varieties and cropping practices in Rwanda (refer to Section 2 on Impact).